 The shortest holes are the ones with three shots to make par.
 You can quickly get to the green from the tee box on par-3 holes, which makes them fun to play.
 There are now golf courses with only par three holes because they are so enjoyable.
 These are called “par 3” courses.

-Most par- 3 don’t need your driver, but there are a few that do.
+Most par- 3 don’t need your driver, but a few do.
 Some par- 3 have a length of more than 230 yards.
-If you’re playing a par-3 course, you should always look at the scorecard to figure out which clubs to bring.
+If you’re playing a par-3 course, you should always look at the scorecard to determine which clubs to bring.

-When playing a par three course, it is advantageous to have a set consisting of a seven iron, nine iron, wedge, and putter.
+When playing a par three course, having a set consisting of a seven iron, nine iron, wedge, and putter is advantageous.
 With this set of clubs, you can tackle the majority of circumstances that may arise on par three courses.
 If some of the holes are longer, it may be prudent to include a hybrid as well.